EPA's Role with the Organisation for Economic Cooperation and Development (OECD)

 OECD Global Forum on Environment Dedicated to Mercury

 EPA staff participated in the OECD Global Forum on Environment dedicated to mercury which took place from November 7-8, 2022 in Paris, France.
 The Forum’s focus was on promoting effective engagement, collaboration, and action to eliminate or reduce mercury from supply chains for gold, mercury-added products, and mercury processes.
-EPA represented the US delegation to the OECD CBC on a conclusion panel for the forum, highlighting the importance of applying an environmental justice lens when addressing mercury issues across products and sectors.
+EPA represented the US delegation to the OECD CBC on a conclusion panel for the forum.
 EPA staff led discussions on the role of cooperation in fighting ongoing illegal trade of mercury and mercury-added products and presented on approaches to reduce mercury trade from decommissioned mercury-cell chlor-alkali facilities.

 Learn More: